Our archive supports research and teaching in the fields of game studies, game design, and related scholarship.

 - Request to teach a class session with us.

-- Access materials from the game lab on Central Campus.
+- Access game materials from the Shapiro Design Lab on Central Campus.

 Examples of scholarly work